MicrosoftDocs/power-automate-docs/articles/apply-to-each.md

 # Using the apply to each action in Microsoft Flow

 Many triggers can immediately start a flow based on an event such as when a new email arrives in your inbox.
 These triggers are great, but sometimes you want to run a flow that queries a data source on a predefined schedule, taking certain actions based on the properties of items in the data source.
-To do this, your flow can be started on a schedule (such as once per day) and use a loop action such as **Apply to each** to iterate thru a given list of items.
+To do this, your flow can be started on a schedule (such as once per day) and use a loop action such as **Apply to each** to iterate through a given list of items.

 In this walk-through, we'll create a flow that runs every fifteen minutes and does the following: